redux-saga/redux-saga/docs/advanced/TaskCancellation.md

 }
 ```

-In the above example, cancellation of `bgSyncTask` will cause the Generator to jump to the finally block.
+In the above example, cancellation of `bgSyncTask` will use [Generator.prototype.return](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator/return) to make the Generator jump directly to the finally block.
 Here you can use `yield cancelled()` to check if the Generator has been cancelled or not.

 Cancelling a running task will also cancel the current Effect where the task is blocked at the moment of cancellation.